What is blepharitis?

 Eyelid hygiene should be done twice daily for the first few weeks, and then may be reduced to once daily once the blepharitis has improved.
 There are three components:

-Tear supplements often help relieve some of the symptoms of blepharitis by replacing the natural tears, which may be evaporating too fast, and by diluting any toxic chemical in the tears, produced by an overgrowth of bacteria on the eyelid margins.
+Tear supplements often help relieve some of the symptoms of blepharitis by replacing the natural tears, which may be evaporating too fast, and by diluting any toxic chemical in the tears.
 There are numerous different artificial tear drops, which are available without prescription at pharmacies.
 Most of these drops can be used safely up to four times daily.
-Should tear supplements be required more frequently, then preservative free ones, which come in boxes of small throw-away vials, are recommended.
+Should these artificial tear drops be required more frequently, then preservative free ones are recommended.

 Antibiotic ointment may be prescribed for a period of time.
 It can be applied with a clean fingertip or a cotton bud to the eyelid margins or applied directly into the eye.
 This helps to reduce the buildup of bacteria in the oil glands and around the eyelashes, which often contribute to the inflammation caused by blepharitis.

 Steroid eyedrops may occasionally be prescribed for a short course.
-They are anti-inflammatory, which reduce the redness, swelling and discomfort caused by blepharitis when it has a significant flare-up.
-If steroid drops are used you must be closely monitored by your Eye Doctor for potential side effects, such as glaucoma, cataracts and infections.
+They are anti-inflammatory, which reduce the redness, swelling and discomfort caused by blepharitis.
+If steroid drops are used you will be monitored by your Eye Doctor for potential side effects, such as glaucoma, cataracts and infections.

-Oral antibiotics, such as Doxycycline, may be prescribed for more persistent blepharitis.
-A low dose is normally used for a long course, usually several months.
-Although generally well-tolerated, potential side effects include sun-sensitivity and abdominal upsets.
+Oral antibiotics, such as Doxycycline or Azithromycin may be prescribed for more persistent blepharitis.
+A low dose is normally used and sometimes for a long course.
+Although generally well-tolerated, potential side effects include sun-sensitivity and abdominal upsets can occasionally occur.

-Omega 3 supplements, which are widely available over the counter, may be beneficial with long term use.
+Omega 3 supplements, such as fish or flax seed oil, are widely available over the counter.
+These may be beneficial in blepharitis with long term use.
 They have anti-inflammatory properties and may also improve the quality of the oil component of the tears.